 Simplify your life by prepping in bulk

 For your own sanity, it’s much easier to prep your children’s lunches ahead of time so you’re not always in a rush before the school run.
-Plus, if you have a few nutritious lunches ready at the start of the week, you’re much less likely to reach for unhealthy options later on when the fridge is looking bare or things are getting a bit hectic.
-Set aside an hour or so on Sunday nights and get your meals ready for the week — this method also gives you an opportunity to get the kids involved in making their own lunches.
+Have a few nutritious lunches ready at the start of the week.
+That means you’re much less likely to reach for unhealthy options later on when the fridge is looking bare or things are getting a bit hectic.
+Set aside an hour or so on Sunday nights and get your meals ready for the week.
+This method also gives you an opportunity to get the kids involved in making their own lunches.

-Think of recipes and ingredients you can make in bulk, like pasta salads, breakfast muffins, or boiled eggs, and then mix and match them to create a variety of different options.
-Frittatas are also a great one to prep in bulk: make a whole frittata and slice it into portions for the week.
+Think of recipes and ingredients you can make in bulk, like pasta salads, breakfast muffins, or boiled eggs.
+Then mix and match them to create a variety of different options.
+Frittatas are also a great one to prep in bulk.
+Make a whole frittata and slice it into portions for the week.
 Remember to throw in lots of chopped veggies to help towards their five-a-day.
 You can also chop a few veggies — like celery, carrots, or peppers — and store them in an airtight container to use as crudités.

 Variety keeps things exciting

 Ever wonder why your child suddenly declares that they no longer like a food they used to love?
 Chances are, they’re just getting a little fed up with it and are craving a change.
 Variety will keep your packed lunches exciting.
 So rotate your menu and make sure they aren’t just eating exactly the same thing two days in a row.
 Unless one lunch is such a hit that they ask for it again, of course!

 Enjoy this article on healthier packed lunches?
 Why not check out the other useful parenting tips in our doddl Parent Hub?